yashmanne/Benning_Simple/README.md

 # Running SIMPLE

+## Getting set-up on GitHub:
+In the command line utility of your choice follow the instructions here to [create an ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

+Now that you have the key created you will need to run the `cat ~/.ssh/id_ed25519.pub` and copy the contents it displays (it should look like “ssh-ed25519 AAA …… email@website.com”).

+In GitLab you will want to log in, click the icon in the right hand corner and select preferences.
+Find the “SSH Keys” tab and click that.
+Now you can copy the contents into the box provided, and give it a good title (maybe your computer name) and an expiration date.

 ## First Steps
+On the Lab MacBook:
-Download data and copy folder to the HPCC.

-This can be done by downloading the raw zipped file to the MacBook to the Desktop.
-Then, open terminal and run:
+Download data to the Desktop and then copy to the HPCC.
+Copying can be done by opening terminal and run:
 ```bash
 scp ~/Desktop/FileFolder <username>@hpcc.msu.edu:FileFolder
 ```